 IMPORTANT: the property address on the notice to tenant and on the lease must match completely.

 Dating a notice properly is very important.
-This means that you should pay close attention to the 'expiration date' of the notice, or the date by which the tenant must act, generally 3 business days.
+This means that you should pay close attention to the 'ON OR BEFORE' (expiration date) of the notice, or the date by which the tenant must 'Pay or Vacate', generally 3 business days.
 When counting 3 business days:

 Also, be sure to complete the Certificate of Service completely, including a signature and date.

 04/10/2020 Good Friday (Friday)

 09/07/2020 Labor Day (Monday)

 11/26/2020 Thanksgiving Holiday (Thursday)

 11/27/2020 Thanksgiving Holiday (Friday)

 Only the past due undisputed amount of rent should be on the 3 day notice to pay or vacate and the rent amount should match the exact amount of rent per the written or oral agreement.